RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

 ![google-form](img/permission-google.png)

-then chances are you are not correctly logged into your RMIT account or you are logged with your private Google account and your browser cannot distinguish.
-Either open it on an incognito browser window or make sure you are logged into your RMIT account.
+then chances are you are not correctly logged into your uni account or you are logged with your private Google account and your browser cannot distinguish.
+Either open it on an incognito browser window or make sure you are logged into your uni account.
 There is nothing I can do from my side if you don&rsquo;t access the form with the right authentication credentials.

 ## How do I submit my project solution in my GIT repository?